 - (a) Basis.
-This guidance implements Health and Safety Code section 1367.004 and Insurance Code section 10112.26. - (b) Scope.
-Sections 4 through 12 of this guidance establish the requirements for a health care service plan or health insurer that issues, sells, renews, or offers a specialized health care service plan contract or specialized health insurance policies to groups or individuals for dental health coverage to report information concerning premium revenues and the use of such premium revenues for dental services provided to enrollees, activities that improve dental health care quality, and all other non-claims costs.
-Sections 13 through 16 describe how this information will be used to calculate the MLR for each reporting year.
+This chapter implements Assembly Bill (AB) 1962, codified at Health and Safety Code section 1367.004 and Insurance Code section 10112.26. - (b) Scope.
+Subchapter A of this guidance establishes the requirements for a health care service plan or health insurer that issues, sells, renews, or offers a specialized health care service plan contract or specialized health insurance policies to groups or individuals for dental health coverage to report information concerning premium revenues and the use of such premium revenues for dental services provided to enrollees, activities that improve dental health care quality, and all other non-claims costs.
+Subchapter B describes how this information will be used to calculate the medical loss ratio (MLR) for each reporting year.
+This information will be considered by the Legislature in adopting a medical loss ratio standard for specialized health care service plans or specialized health insurance policies that covers dental services to be effective no later than January 1, 2018.